mostafa-rizk/java-project-5-nest-egg-part-2/README.md

 * Yearly salary during the first year
 * Percentage of the salary that should be put into a retirement fund
 * Number of remaining to retirement

-For Part 1 you can set the growth rate to an arbitrary constant.
+* Growth rate

+If the user do not provide any command line arguments, or if the arguments are incorrect, the program should display usage information.

-## Part 2: Variable groeth rate
+## Part 2: Variable growth rate
-Load the historical growth rate date from the provided file `growthRate.txt`.
+Modify program to use the annual investment growth rate data in the provided `growthRate.txt` file.

 ## Part 3: